Menu

 “When selecting a software program, small businesses should also look for configurable firewalls, active directory authentication and SSL technologies,” Kubicki said.
 “They should also find a system that provides them with a comprehensive, uneditable record of every single time a document was accessed (and by which employee).”

-In addition, most document management systems include user access permissions, which allow admins to determine which users can access, or even see, certain files stored in the archive.
+In addition, most document management systems include user access permissions, which allow admins to determine which users can access, or even see, certain files.
 This helps minimize vulnerabilities that put confidential information at risk.

 Understanding how long you should retain certain documents improves security and frees up storage space.
 Some documents don’t need to be kept permanently, while others are important enough to retain.